Rann of Kutch Wildlife Sanctuary: Threats

 Despite the fact that areas in the Rann of Kutch remain largely intact, it is considered vulnerable to development activities such as construction and water diversion projects.
 Large portions of the Indus Delta have been destroyed as a result of logging for fuel wood and fodder, and grazing.

-Scarcity of water remains the potential threat to the ecosystem.
+Scarcity of water remains the most important potential threat to the ecosystem.

 Conservation

 WWF-Pakistan and Sindh authorities have carried out work with GEF funding and a management plan is in preparation.
 This area used to have the only population of the Indian wild ass in Pakistan.
 Unfortunately they are thought to have been exterminated.

-In the past WWF-Pakistan through its Pakistan Wetlands Programme, has conducted baseline ecological studies and has been monitoring migratory waterfowls at Jubho lagoon, Nurri lagoon and Runn of Kutch Ramsar sites.
+In the past WWF-Pakistan through its Pakistan Wetlands Programme, has conducted baseline ecological studies and has been monitoring migratory waterfowls at Jubho Lagoon, Nurri lagoon and Runn of Kutch Ramsar sites.